 What is Thirdlane Connect?

-Thirdlane Connect is a unified communication solution designed to improve modern team productivity.
-Thirdlane Connect includes voice, messaging and integrations with Salesforce, Zoho, Zendesk and other CRMs and applications.
+Thirdlane Connect is a unified communication application for end users, designed to improve modern team productivity.
+Thirdlane Connect includes voice, video, messaging and integrations with Salesforce, Zoho, Zendesk and other CRMs and applications.

 Thirdlane Connect works in modern browsers, Windows, Mac and Liniux desktops and mobile.